wuRoy/RHPB_optimization/README.md

 bash run_closed_loop.sh
 ```

-Move the `job_list` to the experiment directory `../Experiments/project_name` and then start the Evoware program.
+Move the `job_list` to the generated experiment directory `../Experiments/project_name` and then start the Evoware program.